VisTrails/VisTrails/doc/usersguide/creating.rst

    Renaming the group.

 Just as any number of modules may be clustered into a group, any number of groups may be combined with other groups or modules to form still larger groups.
 This is done in the same way as described above.

+Additional functionality provided to allow users to view the contents of or edit a group includes the ``Show Pipeline`` and ``Ungroup`` options from the ``Workflow`` menu.
 In addition, any group may be also un-grouped; that is, restored to its individual modules.
-This is done by selecting the group module in the pipeline, and then choosing the ``Edit`` :math:`\rightarrow` ``Ungroup`` menu option.
-Alternatively, you can use the keyboard shortcut 'Ctrl-Shift-G'.
+This is done by selecting the group module in the pipeline, and then choosing the ``Edit`` :math:`\rightarrow` ``Ungroup`` menu option or by pressing 'Ctrl-Shift-G'.

 Basic Modules
 =============